Volunteers in parks

 If your placement is confirmed, you will get online and on-site induction training.

 Volunteer with any of the following friends groups:

-Parks and Wildlife supports secondary school work experience by providing week-long placements for two students four times a year during week 10 of each school term.
+In Top End parks and reserves, Parks and Wildlife supports secondary school work experience by providing week-long placements for two students four times a year during week 10 of each school term.